 - 13 per cent of women own or lead businesses.

 - 50% of women of working age received a secondary education or lower.

 Even before the war, girls were often excluded from education, which has resulted in low literacy rates among women, especially in rural areas.
 This exclusion further constrains women’s participation in government and other aspects of public life.

-In 2017, our Kosovo leadership established Kosova–Women 4 Women, a locally registered, independent civil society organization that continues to work closely with Women for Women International to serve marginalized women in Kosovo.
+In 2017, our Kosovo leadership established Kosova–Women 4 Women (K-W4W), a locally registered, independent sister organization that continues to work closely with Women for Women International to serve marginalized women in Kosovo.